 Attention Rising Sophomores: Summer Finance Internship Recruiting

 Despite the recruiting cycle beginning so early, students interviewing for internships are expected to be familiar with the various roles available to summer interns and to have some understanding of the skills and tools relevant to those positions.
-The DFE provides extensive training for students interested in finance jobs, starting with ECON 256 Practical Financial Markets in the fall of sophomore year.
-Econ 256 has no pre-reqs, and is open to all sophomores, regardless of their intended major.
+The Duke Financial Economics Center (DFE) provides extensive training for students interested in finance jobs, starting with ECON 256 Practical Financial Markets in the fall of sophomore year.
+ECON 256 has no pre-reqs, and is open to all sophomores, regardless of their intended major.

 If you are a freshman potentially interested in the financial markets, please also sign up for the DFE Email List, through which we send out information about DFE activities and recruiting events on campus.